Twelve

 Ermm… now I’m struggling.

 Clearly so many things in the world around us have changed and I’d need a much longer list to cover off those.
-So instead I’m finishing my list with three things that haven’t changed quite so much, if at all.
+So instead I’m finishing my list with two things that haven’t changed quite so much, if at all.

 10. Clearly MOH has been here all along, and I’m grateful for that obviously - though occasionally he still finds things out when people we know in real life ask him about posts on my blog.
 He really should read here more often, but he’s not much of one for things online!